planger/theia/.github/PULL_REQUEST_TEMPLATE.md

 #### Review checklist

-- [ ] as an author, I have thoroughly tested my changes and carefully followed [the review guidelines](https://github.com/theia-ide/theia/blob/master/doc/pull-requests.md#requesting-a-review)
+- [ ] As an author, I have thoroughly tested my changes and carefully followed [the review guidelines](https://github.com/theia-ide/theia/blob/master/doc/pull-requests.md#requesting-a-review)

 #### Reminder for reviewers

-- as a reviewer, I agree to behave in accordance with [the review guidelines](https://github.com/theia-ide/theia/blob/master/doc/pull-requests.md#reviewing)
+- As a reviewer, I agree to behave in accordance with [the review guidelines](https://github.com/theia-ide/theia/blob/master/doc/pull-requests.md#reviewing)